 The Cardiovascular Pathology Research department provides specialized pathology and histology services to THI research investigators and to external researchers and organizations on a fee-for-service basis.
 Additionally, the team conducts original research related to various areas of cardiology.

 With instances of valvular heart disease on the rise, finding new and innovative ways to diagnose and treat these conditions is critical.
-The Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology and the use of adult stem cell therapy to treat damaged valves.
+The Center for Heart Valve Disease focuses on all aspects of valvular heart disease, including improved replacement procedures with less invasive technology.

 The Electrophysiology Basic Research lab aims to gain critical insights about heart rhythm abnormalities and the electrophysiological mechanisms that cause them.
 By furthering our understanding of the basic science related to arrhythmias, researchers will be able to improve techniques to detect and treat them.